-Forest School is very much part of this holistic outlook of our school and specifically provides wonderful opportunities for our children to develop social skills, build confidence and self-esteem that will benefit them throughout their lives.
+Forest School is very much part of this holistic outlook of our school and our two qualified Level 3 practitioners offer a range of sessions for our children to develop social skills, build confidence and self-esteem that benefit them throughout their lives.

-Our children are offered explicit outdoor learning sessions led by a qualified Level 3 Forest School practitioner who works in collaboration with class teachers to provide interactive learning opportunities that incorporate the exploration of seasonal change and the development of new skills.
+Interactive learning opportunities that incorporate the exploration of seasonal change and the development of new skills are provided.
 We teach our children to use tools safely and work with natural or recycled materials in order to promote an awareness of the environment both locally and globally.
 We involve our children in sustainability projects within our school to ensure that future generations will benefit too.

 Outdoor Learning through topics

-The teachers at Cherry Tree are passionate about outdoor learning and incorporate the outdoor environment as much as possible to enhance the curriculum and engage the children in practical learning.
+The teachers at Cherry Tree incorporate the outdoor environment as much as possible to enhance the curriculum and engage the children in practical learning.

 Working in the outdoors environment gives cross curricular learning a context and allows for levels of creativity and exploration that is different to learning in the classroom.
 Much of our outdoor learning also involves the five ways to wellbeing.

 We are always looking for regular volunteers to come along to our sessions to support the children in their learning.
 If you are a keen gardener, love being outside yourself or are fascinated by nature and are interested in helping with any of our Year groups, please contact the school office or speak to your child’s class teacher.